mbereisa/Anomaly_Detection_project/README.md

 This repository is used for anomaly detection software created by Mindaugas Bereiša on Python.
 For farther use You have to get my permission.
 It can be used in two ways:

+#Please use Python 3.7 version just to be sure that it is the same that is this project done.

 # On Pycharm:
 to run and look for anomalies in large MS Access or CSV files of DATA SERIES with DateStamp.